The Founders Academy

 The Founders Academy is a charter school in Manchester, New Hampshire, United States.
-The academy's charter states that the focus is to provide a classical education with a business and law and ethics focus to students in grades five through twelve who reside in the state of New Hampshire.
+The academy's charter states that the focus is to provide a classical education with a business, law, and ethics focus to students in grades five through twelve who reside in the state of New Hampshire.

 History

 The Founders Academy Foundation presented an application to the New Hampshire State Board of Education on July 18, 2013, seeking to open "The Founders Academy Public Charter School", with the purpose of providing a classical education for students in grades 6 through 12, educating them in good leadership skills.

 The foundation's request was approved, and they were allowed to create and open The Founders Academy (TFA).
 The academy began with grades six through eight, with plans to expand up to twelfth grade.
 TFA opened for its inaugural year September 2, 2014, with nine staff members and a student body of 100 in grades 6 through 8.

-For the 2015-2016 school year, TFA had doubled its staff and student body numbers.
-The academy has about 300 students in the 2016-2017 school year.
+As of the 2026-2027 school year, Founders has approximately 400 students across all grades.